 From Dharapani the vegetation, people and the landscapes changes and the air gets cooler, the trail then climbs through forests to Bagarchhap and the first village on the trek with typical Tibetan architecture.
 After a pleasantly cool morning walk altitude gains slowly reaching the apple country at Dhanaqi and the alpine region passing through farm area, orchards and beautiful pine forest with views of Lamjung and Annapurna II peaks, the trail follows the river Marsyangdi upstream passing by the villages of Ratamanang and Koto before Chame.
-From Koto, half hour of easy walk brings to the village town of Chame for the overnight stop.
+From Koto, a half hour of easy walk brings to the village town of Chame for the overnight stop.
 Chame the district headquarters of Manang region.

 Day 05: Trek to Pisang 3,200m.
 6 hrs.

 The walk from here follows the other side of the river on the northern bank, after leaving Chame, the path passes through pine woods and small villages with few ups and downs till you reach Bratang.
 From here trek continues on the gradual path up to a bridge, from the bridge a short steep climb through the pine forest brings you at the top of the ridge of Pisang village.
 After walking past the tree lines a great view can be seen of Pisang peak and the Chulu peak with Pisang village below, from this ridge a gentle descent for an hour brings to the windswept village of Pisang.

 Day 06: Trek to Manang 3,540m.
 Approx. 4 – 5 hrs.